From tea in Bo-Kaap to a chat with President Ramaphosa – Here's everything we know about Prince Harry and Meghan Markle’s trip to SA

 Meghan Markle will meet with female entrepreneurs at the Woodstock Exchange and attend a private “Women in Public Service” breakfast in Cape Town, while Prince Harry carries out work in Botswana, Angola and Malawi.

 The Duke and Duchess will meet up again in Johannesburg where they will meet with inspiring local youth, Graça Machel, widow of the late former President Mandela and President Cyril Ramaphosa, before making their way across the pond once more.

-On Friday, using their Sussex Royal Instagram account, Prince Harry and Meghan Markle shared details of the tour and shared with their very many South African followers, “We look forward to seeing you soon!”
+Using their Sussex Royal Instagram account, Prince Harry and Meghan shared details of the tour with their very many South African followers writing, "We look forward to seeing you soon!"

 SEE THE POST HERE: